Baroness Warsi and sections of the media are trying to silence secularism in the name of a religious agenda.

 Those who claim Dawkins will not succeed in eradicating religious belief in society are probably right.
 But fortunately, that isn’t what most atheists want.
 It certainly isn’t what secularism aims to do.
 Baroness Warsi and sections of the media are pretending otherwise in order to silence secularism and pursue a religious agenda.

-We cannot allow this to happen; a debate is needed on why a small religious elite are granted such preference and disproportional influence in our society.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+We cannot allow this to happen; a debate is needed on why a small religious elite are granted such preference and disproportional influence in our society.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.